Reno native, Tom Gordon, is a record producer, engineer, and educator.

 He also stage-managed the "Black Potatoe Music Festival;" the longest-running independent music festival in the U.S. There he's worked with Honeyboy Edwards (Robert Johnson), Andy Summers (The Police), Tony Levin (Peter Gabriel), Kevin Hearn (Barenaked Ladies), Bernie Worrell (P-Funk), Grace Potter, Lakeshore Drive, John Hammond, Edwin McCain, Buddy Miller (Emmylou Harris) Larry Campbell (Bob Dylan) and members of both Conan O'brien and David Letterman's bands.

 Gordon is a session drummer and percussionist who has played in several area bands and independent theater productions for decades.
 He had a percussion scholarship to the University of Southern California, where he played in Trojan Marching band for three Rose Bowls, two Super Bowls, one World Series and one World Expo.
-He has a degree in recording sciences from USC and has been teaching recording arts for over 10 years at Imirage Sound Lab and the University of Nevada, Reno.
-In 2013, he won the Affect 100's "Beautiful Minds" award for outstanding educator of Northern Nevada.
+He has a degree in recording sciences from USC and taught recording arts for 14 years at Imirage Sound Lab and the University of Nevada, Reno.
+In 2022 he was a featured addition to Who’s Who in America and in 2013 he won the Affect 100's "Beautiful Minds" award for outstanding educator of Northern Nevada.

 - B.S., recording sciences, University of Southern California, 1991